JankariTech/blog/src/assets/RestApi/rest-api.md

         return jsonify({"error": "Task not found"}), 404
     return jsonify({"task": task})
 ```
+We use the id of the tasks to identify a specific task since id is unique for every tasks.
+This method will look for the task with provided id and return the task with the matching id.
+If the task with the provided id is not found, it will return the error in JSON response indicating the task was not found, with status code `404`.

 ### POST Request
 To add a new task, implement a route that handles POST requests: